 One way to edit the rdl’s that get placed on Report Manager is from within Management Studio.

 Open Reporting Services within the Object Explorer on the server where the reports get loaded during the installation.
 Then expand Home, InsightCS and Reports.
 From here you can right click on the report rdl you want to edit.
-You will be asked to save it somewhere.
+You will be asked to save it chccewhere.
 Once they are saved, they can be opened in Visual Studio.
 Add them by selecting Open Existing Item in the Solution folder, then edit, save, and replace the original file on the server when you are done.